MarcRevss/tictactoe/README.md

 # Tic-Tac-Toe Game Project

 This project is a Tic-Tac-Toe game implemented as part of the Frontend Mentor challenge.
-The goal of the challenge was to create a responsive and interactive Tic-Tac-Toe game using HTML, CSS, and JavaScript.
+The goal of the challenge was to create interactive Tic-Tac-Toe game using HTML, CSS, and JavaScript.

 ## Features